AGNISH13/Melanoma-detection-through-Semantic-Segmentation-using-U-Net/README.md

 - `Melanoma`

-## Flow Diagram of the entire Framework
+## Flow Diagram of the Entire Framework

 ![image]()